Iran: Morality police return to enforce dress code in cities – DW – 07/16/2023

 The morality police have largely disappeared from the streets of Iran's cities, and there were even reports that the morality police were disbanded.
 However, authorities have insisted that dress code has not changed.

-They took other measures to enforce the rules, including closing businesses where employees did not obey the rules and installing cameras in public places to track down violatroes.
+They took other measures to enforce the rules, including closing businesses where employees did not obey the rules and installing cameras in public places to track down violators.

 Heritage of Islamic Revolution